Average Real Estate Agent Commission Rates (2024 Update)

 To provide a comprehensive and accurate overview of average real estate commission rates across the country, we employed a multi-faceted approach:

 1. Agent survey.
 We surveyed 630 partner real estate agents across the United States.
-The survey asked agents to report typical commission rates for both buyer's and seller's agents in their respective markets.
+The survey asked agents to report typical commission rates for buyer and seller agents in their respective markets.
 This large sample size ensures a broad representation of various real estate markets, from urban to rural areas.

 2. Data analysis.
-Our team analyzed the data collected from the survey to calculate average commission rates.
-We considered regional variations and market trends to ensure the data reflects current practices in the real estate industry.
+Our team analyzed the survey data to calculate average commission rates.
+We considered regional variations and market trends to ensure the data reflected current practices in the real estate industry.

 3. Market research.
 In addition to our survey, we utilized external data sources, including Zillow and the St. Louis Federal Reserve, to gather information on current home values as of January 2024.
 This helped us contextualize commission rates to actual home prices in the market.

 5. Transparency and clarity.
 We emphasize that the data presented represents average commission rates and should be used as a guideline.
-Commission rates are not fixed by law and are always negotiable.
-Our goal is to provide home sellers with a realistic expectation of potential real estate agent fees.
+Commission rates aren't fixed by law and are always negotiable.
+We aim to give home sellers a realistic expectation of potential real estate agent fees.

 The real estate market is dynamic, and commission rates can fluctuate.
-We commit to regularly updating our data to reflect the most current market conditions, ensuring that our readers have access to the latest information.
+We commit to regularly updating our data to reflect the most current market conditions, ensuring our readers can access the latest information.

 Related links